korzin/aws-certified-dev-handbook/handbooks/_others.md

+# CloudFront

+134 Points of Presence (123 Edge Locations and 11 Regional Edge Caches

+## Regional edge

+Regional edge caches are CloudFront locations that are deployed globally, close to your viewers.
+They're located between your origin server and the global edge locations that serve content directly to viewers.
+As objects become less popular, individual edge locations may remove those objects to make room for more popular content.
+Regional edge caches have a larger cache than an individual edge location, so objects remain in the cache longer at the nearest regional edge cache location.
+This helps keep more of your content closer to your viewers, reducing the need for CloudFront to go back to your origin server, and improving overall performance for viewers.

 # SWF

 In addition to a core SDK that calls service APIs, Amazon SWF provides the AWS Flow Framework with which you can write distributed applications using programming constructs that structure asynchronous interactions.

+Workflow have a state.
+When state is changed then decider can determine next activity to perform.

 ## Workflow-s